juliantormes/Budget-Tracker/README.md

 ## Overview

 Welcome to the **Budget Tracker Project**!
-This web application provides a straightforward, efficient way for individuals to manage their finances by tracking income, expenses, and budget goals.
-Built with Python, Django, and React, the application uses PostgreSQL as its database for reliable data handling.
-Docker is used to streamline development and testing, making the project production-ready and adaptable to different environments.
+This web application provides a streamlined way for individuals to manage their finances by tracking income, expenses, and budget goals.
+Built with **Python**, **Django**, and **React**, and utilizing **PostgreSQL** as its database, this project is reliable, robust, and production-ready.
+Both **Railway** and **Docker** are used to facilitate easy deployment, ensuring the app runs consistently across various environments, making it adaptable for any setup.

-With features like customizable dashboards, income and expense categorization, credit card management, and calendar views, the Budget Tracker project is a comprehensive personal finance tool.
+With features like customizable dashboards, income and expense categorization, credit card management, and calendar views, the Budget Tracker is a comprehensive personal finance tool.

 ## Key Features

-1. **User Authentication**: Secure user registration, login, and account management provide a personalized, private budgeting experience.
+1. **User Authentication**: Secure user registration, login, and account management ensure a personalized, private budgeting experience.

-2. **Dashboard Overview**: A data-driven dashboard with charts and graphs offers insights into income and spending trends, helping users understand their financial health.
+2. **Dashboard Overview**: A data-driven dashboard with charts and graphs provides insights into income and spending trends, helping users understand their financial health.

 3. **Expense Management**: Users can add, edit, delete, and categorize expenses to track spending patterns and set budget goals effectively.

-4. **Income Tracking**: Income logging with categorization allows users to monitor month-over-month income and sources.
+4. **Income Tracking**: Income logging with categorization allows users to monitor month-over-month income and income sources.

 5. **Credit Card Management**: This feature supports credit card transaction tracking, including recurring payments and installment handling, for a complete view of financial obligations.

-6. **Calendar Integration**: The calendar view offers a monthly overview, helping users manage income and expenses on specific dates.
+6. **Calendar Integration**: The calendar view provides a monthly overview, helping users manage income and expenses on specific dates.

-7. **Comprehensive Testing**: The application includes tests for both backend and frontend code, ensuring a stable and reliable user experience.
+7. **Comprehensive Testing**: Both frontend and backend are fully tested, ensuring a stable and reliable user experience across all functionalities.

 ## Project Structure